Medical Detoxification: The Essential Step To Quitting

 Symptoms Of Crystal Meth Detox

-People who are addicted to crystal meth will experience a variety of intense and unpleasant withdrawal symptoms when they quit the drug.
+People who abuse crystal meth are likely to experience a variety of intense and unpleasant withdrawal symptoms when they quit the drug.
 Often, these symptoms will manifest when you’re ready for your next dose.
 Typically, withdrawal from meth lasts from 1 to 2 weeks, up to a month or more (in some extreme cases).
 Usually, symptoms peak in intensity around Day 3 and Day 7, and will vary in intensity of the course of the first month of acute withdrawal.
 The ups and downs can be exhausting.
 Just when you think you’re getting better, you’ll be hit with another withdrawal symptom.

 The most common withdrawal symptoms of crystal meth include: